apache/shenyu-website/blog/RegisterCenter-SourceCode-Analysis-Http-Register.md

 After the project starts, it will first load the configuration file, read the property information and generate the corresponding `Bean`.

 The first configuration file read is `ShenyuSpringMvcClientConfiguration`, which is the `http` registration configuration class for the `shenyu` client, indicated by `@Configuration` which is a configuration class, and by `@ImportAutoConfiguration` which is a configuration class. to introduce other configuration classes.
-Create `SpringMvcClientBeanPostProcessor`, which mainly handles metadata.
-Create `ContextRegisterListener`, which mainly handles `URI` information.
+Create `SpringMvcClientEventListener`, which mainly handles metadata and `URI` information.

 ```java
 /**